BhishamGoyal/Basic-Page-Structure-in-HTML/README.md

 10. Forms
 Create a form with:
 An input field for a name.
 An input field for an email.
 An input field for a password.
-A submit button.
-And many more.....
+A submit button.And many more.....